oscar-system/Oscar.jl/docs/src/DeveloperDocumentation/new_developers.md

 resolved by simply updating.

 ### Style guide
-Please have a look at [our style guide](@ref styleguide) to get an overview over naming conventions, code formatting, etc.
+Please have a look at the [Developer Style Guide](@ref) to get an overview over naming conventions, code formatting, etc.

 ### Building the documentation
-To build and test the documentation, please have a look at [this page](@ref building_docs).
+To build and test the documentation, please have a look at [Building the OSCAR documentation](@ref).

 ### Rebasing
 One way to stay up to date with the current master is rebasing.
 In order to do